ayozehd/grav-theme-bootstrap-blog/README.md

     bin/gpm install bootstrap-blog

-This will install the Quark theme into your `/user/themes` directory within Grav.
+This will install the Bootstrap Blog theme into your `/user/themes` directory within Grav.
 Its files can be found under `/your/site/grav/user/themes/bootstrap-blog`.

 ## Manual Installation